qadan/ten_million_with_a_hat/modules/bespoke_hats/README.md

 *NOTE*: using existing collections in the JSON can overwrite their content models, labels and parent relationships.
 Use caution here.

+Who am I kidding, this is supposed to be test data.
+Don't use this on production servers, kids.

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Contact [discoverygarden](http://support.discoverygarden.ca).